 I was diagnosed that April with Stage IV Metastatic Melanoma.
 Yes, melanoma can be more than skin deep!
 The craniotomy was followed three weeks later with gamma knife radiation to treat the tumors that remained in my head.
 Another four days passed, and we began immunotherapy (Yervoy) at USC Norris Comprehensive Cancer Center to treat the tumors that had been discovered in my lungs.
 The first batch of immunotherapy (Yervoy) was completed in late July 2013, followed by another round of gamma knife brain radiation in late September to treat 2 new brain tumors… and that is only the beginning of a loooong story.

-Fast forward 5 years since that fateful day in April 2013, and I’m still here!
+Fast forward 6 years since that fateful day in April 2013, and I’m still here!
 Still learning and forever watchful.
 There is no “cure” for melanoma.
-Active treatment has wrapped up, but check ups with the doc still occur at 3-4 month intervals, and the VERY IMPORTANT brain MRI’s are every 10-14 weeks.
+Active treatment has wrapped up, but check ups with medical oncology still occur at 6 month intervals, the VERY IMPORTANT brain MRI’s, check ups with radiation oncology, and dermatology checks are every 3 months.
 We’ve come to know the doctors, nurses, and staff of USC Norris and USC Keck quite well.
 My medical team smiles with me, laughs with me, and fights right alongside me.
-In the past five years, I’ve undergone 2 craniotomies, had a lobe of lung removed, resection of a lump on my back, 10 rounds of gamma knife brain radiation (39 tumors zapped!), 4 months of what we laughingly refer to as “Mike’s Magic Pill”, and nearly 2 years of immunotherapy infusions.
+In the past six years, I’ve undergone 2 craniotomies, had a lobe of lung removed, resection of a lump on my back, 10 rounds of gamma knife brain radiation (39 tumors zapped!), 4 months of what we laughingly refer to as “Mike’s Magic Pill”, and nearly 2 years of immunotherapy infusions.